 Santa Clara University – or simply Santa Clara for short – is a private Jesuit school located in the beautiful bayside city of Santa Clara, California.
 Established in 1851, Santa Clara takes pride in the fact that it is the oldest operating high learning institution in the Golden State.

 If you are interested in attending this beautiful school that is located just outside the heart of Silicon Valley, you will surely want to learn about what it takes to get in.
 One of the most important bits of information regarding any high school student’s chances of getting in is the Santa Clara acceptance rate.

-Last year, the Santa Clara acceptance rate clocked in at 49 percent.
+The Santa Clara acceptance rate clocked in at 54 percent.
 That means that out of every high school student that applied to Santa Clara both from the United States and abroad, less than half actually got in.